Oriented Birkhoff sections of Anosov flows: Partial Sections and Birkhoff sections

 \begin{proof}[Proof of Theorem~\ref{theorem:rcoveredcondition} implication ($\Rightarrow$)] Suppose that the flow~$\flow$ admits a positive Birkhoff section.
 According to Theorem~\ref{Ttheorem:BirkhoffSectionRestriction}, the flow~$\flow$ does not admit any negative partial section nor any Birkhoff section without boundary.
 Solodof proved that an Anosov flow admits a Birkhoff section without if and only if it is non-twisted~$\RR$-covered.
 Hence the flow~$\flow$ is not non-twisted~$\RR$-covered.

 Suppose that~$\flow$ is not positively twisted~$\RR$-covered.
 Then it is either negatively twisted~$\RR$-covered, or not~$\RR$-covered.
-In the first case, there exists a lozenge~$L\subset\orbitspace$ bounded by closed orbits and in the quadrant~$(+,-)$ of one of its corners.
+In the first case, there exists a lozenge~$L\subset\orbitspace$ bounded by closed orbits and in the quadrant~$(+-)$ of one of its corners.
 According to Theorem~\ref{Ttheorem:LozengeToAnnulus}, there exists an immersed Birkhoff annulus~$A$ whose trace in~$\orbitspace$ is~$L$, and~$A$ has two negative boundary component according to Lemma~\ref{Tlemma:SignOfBirkhoffAnnulus}.
 Then according to Lemma~\ref{Tlemma:Fried-desingularisation}, a Fried-desingularisation of~$A$ induces a partial section~$\Section$ which is relatively homologous to~$A$.
 Then~$\Section$ the multiplicities of~$\Section$ along the two boundary components of~$A$ are equal to the multiplicities of~$A$, so~$\Section$ is a negative partial section which contradicts the previous paragraph.

-In the second case,~$\flow$ is not~$\RR$-covered and according to Theorem~\ref{Athm:adjacent lozenge} there exists a lozenge~$L$ of type~$(+,-)$ bounded by two periodic orbits.
+In the second case,~$\flow$ is not~$\RR$-covered and according to Theorem~\ref{Athm:adjacent lozenge} there exists a lozenge~$L$ of type~$(+-)$ bounded by two periodic orbits.
 For the same reason, this case is not possible.
 Hence~$\flow$ is positively twisted~$\RR$-covered. \end{proof}

+We now give the proof of the existence of positive Birkhoff sections for positively skewed Anosov flows.
+The proof has some similar arguments than Fried's original proof of the existence of Birkhoff section for transitive Anosov flows, but we do not actually use Fried results.

-\begin{proof}[Proof of Theorem~\ref{theorem:rcoveredcondition} implication ($\Leftarrow$)] Suppose that the flow~$\flow$ is positively twisted~$\RR$-covered.
+\begin{proof}[Proof of Theorem~\ref{theorem:rcoveredcondition} implication ($\Leftarrow$)] Suppose that the flow~$\flow$ is $\RR$-covered and positively twisted.
 We construct a finite number of immersed Birkhoff annuli with positive boundaries and whose interiors intersect every orbit.
 Then we use them to construct a positive Birkhoff section.